Traditionally Modern Food

 • Grind them into fine paste without adding water

-• Add 1 tbsp oil in a heavy bottomed pan.
+• Add 1 tablespoon oil in a heavy bottomed pan.
 When the oil is hot, add whole spices and cook for 30 seconds

 • Add the ground paste and cook for 2-3 minutes